ajitjisc/transferHub/README.md

 - API Gateway REST API
 - Lambda Authorizer
 - TransferHub API Lambda
-- DynamoDB single-table metadata store with `GSI1`
+- DynamoDB single-table metadata store `transferhub-transfers` with `GSI1`
-- S3 landing bucket with encryption and versioning
 - IAM permissions for DynamoDB and S3 access

+Resources expected to already exist:

+- the S3 landing bucket `transferhub-landing`
+- the Secrets Manager secret named `api-keys-hub`

+SAM CLI deploy packaging is configured via `samconfig.toml` to upload build artifacts into the existing `transferhub-landing` bucket under the `sam-artifacts/transferHub/` prefix.
+This is separate from the runtime landing data paths, which use the `landing/` prefix.

 ## API lifecycle with Postman